sgmurphy/wordpress-plugins/ht-mega-for-elementor/readme.txt

 It's easy to use and comes with a variety of options to customize the look and feel of your slider.
 You can also use the slider widget to create a text slider or a custom post type slider.

-Whether you're looking for a slider widget for posts, text,image or photo slider widget, or anything else, this unique slider widget is a powerful tool that can help you achieve your goals.
+Whether you're looking for a slider widget for posts, text, image or photo slider widget, or anything else, this unique slider widget is a powerful tool that can help you achieve your goals.

 <strong>[Pricing List View Widget (3 Styles)](https://wphtmega.com/widget/element-pricing-list-view/)</strong> - The HT Mega Pricing table widget offers different types of pricing table styles for your single product.